 \section{The Basics of Einstein-\AE{}ther gravity}

-\subsection{Action and Equations of Motion}
+\subsection{Action and equations of motion}

-Einstein-\AE{}ther (E\AE{}) gravity \cite{Jacobson:2000xp,Jacobson:2004ts,Eling:2005zq,Foster:2006az,Jacobson:2007veq,Bonvin:2007ap,Yagi:2013ava,Will:2018bme} is defined as the most general metric theory up to two powers of derivative operators, that includes an additional vector field $A$ that explicitly breaks local Lorentz symmetry in the gravity sector through a constraint on its norm.
-In App.~\ref{Appendix:Action} we offer a derivation of this statement and comment on the status of E\AE{} gravity as a metric theory.
-In the mostly-plus signature, the action can be written as
+Einstein-\AE{}ther gravity \cite{Jacobson:2000xp,Jacobson:2004ts,Eling:2005zq,Foster:2006az,Jacobson:2007veq,Bonvin:2007ap,Yagi:2013ava,Will:2018bme} is defined as the most general metric theory up to two powers of derivative operators, that includes an additional vector field $A$ that explicitly breaks local Lorentz symmetry in the gravity sector through a constraint on its norm.
+In Appendix~\ref{Appendix:Action} we offer a derivation of this statement and comment on the status of E\AE{} gravity as a metric theory.
+In the mostly plus signature, the action can be written as

 where